Icon - Elements Webflow Library - BRIX Templates

 Body Mechanics for Household Chores: An Occupational Therapist's Tips for Protecting Your Body

 How do you stay healthy using proper body mechanics for household chores?
-Check these tips to stay safe and effective the next time you're spring cleaning.
+Check out these tips to stay safe and effective the next time you're spring cleaning.

 If your back tightens up after vacuuming or your wrist aches after a long session chopping on the cutting board, you're probably not imagining it; housework is more physically demanding than it gets credit for.
 Research links awkward postures and repetitive hand movements during everyday chores to pain in the back, shoulders, and upper and lower extremities.
 Tasks like vacuuming and sweeping actually fall into the moderate-intensity exercise category (3.0–3.7METs), right alongside a brisk walk.